librick/blog/content/posts/digital-organization/index.md

 ## Dotfiles in VCS

 I never understood the benefits of keeping my dotfiles in source control until I started doing it as part of my [init](https://github.com/librick/init) repo.
 The main drawback is additional complexity.
 You have to maintain the contents of the repo, authoring commits whenever you make substantial changes to your setup.
 The source of truth for your settings is no longer your machine.
-This also means that you have to be diligent about maintaining any related VCS repos whenever you subtantially change your local setup.
+This also means that you have to be diligent about maintaining any related VCS repos whenever you substantially change your local setup.

 Further, if the point of keeping dotfiles and scripts in a VCS is so that you can access it anywhere, thought should also be given to git mirrors and ensuring the availability of your repositories.